LucasEnard/formation-template-python/README.md

     def on_message(self,request):
         return None
 ````
-It is to be noted that it is better if you put the `import psycopg2` at the beginning of the file with the other imports for clarity.
+It is to be noted that it is better if you put the `import psycopg2` at the beginning of the file with the other imports for clarity.<br>
 This operation is similar to the first one we created.
 When it will receive a message of the type `msg.FormationRequest`, it will use the psycopg module to execute SQL requests.
 Those requests will be sent to our postgre database.

 As you can see here the connection is written directly into the code, to improve our code we could do as before for the other operations and make, `host`, `database` and the other connection information, variables with a base value of `db` and `DemoData` etc that can be change directly onto the management portal.<br>To do this we can change our `on_init` function by :